raycast/extensions/extensions/easydict/README.md

 ### Sort Query Results Manually

-<details> <summary> You can sort query results by your preference, default is Youao Dictionary, Linguee Dictionary, DeepL, Google, Bing, Apple, Baidu, Tencent, Youdao, Caiyun. </summary>
+<details> <summary> You can sort query results by your preference, default is Youao Dictionary, Linguee Dictionary, DeepL, Google, Bing, Apple, Baidu, Tencent, Volcano, Youdao, Caiyun. </summary>

 <p>

 Name case are insensitive, use comma to separate.
-Example: `youdao dictionary, linguee dictionary, deepl, google, bing, apple, baidu, tencent, youdao, caiyun`.
+Example: `youdao dictionary, linguee dictionary, deepl, google, bing, apple, baidu, tencent, volcano, youdao, caiyun`.
-You can also specify a part of the sort, for example: `youdao dictionary, apple, tencent`，the actual sort is: `youdao dictionary, apple, tencent, linguee dictionary, deepl, google, bing, baidu, youdao, caiyun`.
+You can also specify a part of the sort, for example: `youdao dictionary, apple, tencent`，the actual sort is: `youdao dictionary, apple, tencent, linguee dictionary, deepl, google, bing, baidu, volcano, youdao, caiyun`.

 > Note: This sort is the overall sort, if a translation service is not enabled, the sort will be automatically ignored.